 At a minimum, you need overall ambient lighting and task lighting at every primary work area.
 Then you can move on to decorative and spotlighting to enhance the open, well-planned feel.
 Keep in mind, too, that the darker the surfaces in your kitchen – walls, countertops, cabinets – the more wattage you’ll need in your lighting scheme.

 Ask Your Agent

-It’s not all that difficult to maximize a small kitchen space in your Los Angeles house if you use the tips laid out here – using all available storage space, going vertical, limiting the color palette, and planning the lighting.
+It’s not all that difficult to maximize a small kitchen space in your Riverside house if you use the tips laid out here – using all available storage space, going vertical, limiting the color palette, and planning the lighting.
 And there are still other tactics to help you maximize that valuable kitchen space.